The-Notebookinator/notebookinator/docs.typ

   "body-entry",
   [`<function>`],
   default: none,
   [ A function that returns a body entry.
-Must take ctx body as input. ], )
+Must take ctx and body as input. ], )
 #def-arg(
   "appendix-entry",